Home » Practice Areas » Sex Abuse » Workplace Sexual Abuse

 Sexual Harassment vs. Sexual Assault

-The forms of verbal, visual or light physical offenses discussed above are sexual harassment.
+The forms of verbal, visual, or light physical offenses discussed above are sexual harassment.
 While illegal, sexual harassment does not carry criminal penalties and can only be pursued in civil litigation.

 Women between the ages of 18 and 24 are three times more likely to experience sexual violence than women overall.
 College students tend to use alcohol and drugs more often than the general population, heightening their risk of being incapacitated.
-And the systemic failure of colleges and universities to prosecute student perpetrators has led to a severe lack of underreporting by victims who believe their schools won’t help them.
+The systemic failure of colleges and universities to prosecute student perpetrators has led to a severe lack of underreporting by victims who believe their schools won’t help them.

-Fortunately, four new laws requiring new policies for reporting and responding to college campus sexual assault, harassment, violence and stalking were passed in 2021.
+Fortunately, four new laws requiring new policies for reporting and responding to college campus sexual assault, harassment, violence, and stalking were passed in 2021.
 Employees who dismiss reported sex crimes or attempt to retaliate against victims will be penalized, and records must be kept on investigated students.
 An anonymous reporting system was also created.

 Military workplaces such as bases and ships are another setting for workplace sexual assault and harassment.
 The unique and often isolated nature of these settings makes reporting and prosecuting offshore worker sexual abuse more difficult.
 Members of Congress who oversee the government agencies responsible for regulating the merchant marine industry proposed a new bill that would make it easier for sailors found guilty of sexual assault or harassment to lose their licenses, but it has yet to advance.